ZigaSajovic/dCpp/README.md

-#Operational calculus and algebra of Algorithms
+#Operational calculus on programming spaces and generalized tensor networks

 ###Abstract